-Around 9:30 AM I picked up Emma from her father’s house.
-Half awake, sloughing off her winter gear, she shuffled her way into Bill's living room, where she took her usual place in the big stuffed chair.
-Charlie, our Yorkshire puppy, leapt to his place in her lap, as she opened her laptop and logged into biology class.
-Emma hated online school.
 After bringing her the blueberry smoothie I whipped up every morning, I settled onto the love seat.
-Grabbing my MacBook, I brought up the philosophy paper I had delivered last summer at the conference in Vienna.
-I was editing it for publication, but had lost all steam.
-As the weeks in isolation passed by, I got the sense it would never again see the light of day, along with my larger dissertation, from which the paper was taken.
-All the added tasks brought on by the pandemic left little time—ordering and sterilizing groceries, preparing three meals a day, with no option to eat out, and overseeing Emma’s online schooling.
+Grabbing my MacBook, I opened the philosophy paper I had delivered last summer at a conference in Vienna.
+I was editing it for publication, but had lost my momentum.
+As the weeks in isolation passed by, I had a knawing sense this paper might never again see the light of day.
+Not to mention my dissertation, from which the paper was taken.
+All the added tasks brought on by the pandemic left little time—overseeing Emma’s online schooling, emailing back and forth to teachers, ordering and sterilizing groceries, preparing three meals a day.
+With most the restaurants closed, no one was eating out.

 Emma had sunk into depression as many kids did.
 Given her ADHD, asking her to attend school online, was asking too much.
 It quickly became a nightmare.
 Every day she struggled to keep track of assignments and class times.
 Throwing off the laptop, she expressed frustration.
 "I can't do this!
 I can't calm my thoughts enough to focus--not when people are dying, Mom!"

-Worried, I wrote countless emails to teachers and her guidance counselors, trying to enlist their understanding.
+Worried, I called the school guidance counselor, trying to enlist her understanding.
 “Emma is having a hard time.
 She’s falling behind.
-I don’t want to press her too much or cause her more anxiety.”
-Most teachers were supportive, patient, and willing to work with her.
+I don’t want to press her too much or cause her more anxiety."

-Just after 5:00 PM Abe arrived to take her home.
-Abe is my previous husband.
-I met him in grad shcool.
+Just after 5:00 PM Abe arrived to take her home with him.
+Abe is my previous husband, who I had met in college.
 We divorced nine years ago.
 Each evening, as he stood by the door waiting for Emma to gather her belongings, I updated him on Emma’s progress, as if I was his secretary rather than her mother.
 I hid how it demoralized me.
-Ever since Emma went to live with her father, my parental role felt compromised.
-Closing the door behind them, I grabbed a glass of wine and retreated to my writing desk upstairs, at which point Bill, my current husband, would descend for his dinner.
+Since Emma went to live with him, tow months ago, my parental role felt compromised.
+From the day Emma was born, Abe attempted to drive a wedge between me and Emma.
+The more the marriage devolved, the more he actively tried to turn her against me.

 During the days I made large batches of soup, pizzas for Emma's lunch, salads, homemade spaghetti sauce, clam chowder, beef stew, and shepherd's pie.
 All through the lockdown, food prep was relentless.
 Tonight as Bill and I passed on the stairs, I recited the menu du jour, “There’s broiled salmon, sautéed spinach and pine nuts, and left over potato au-gratin.
 I hope you’re not too sick of it.
 Oh, I almost forgot, there's a salad in the back of the fridge.”